arunpshankar/VertexAI-Document-Discovery/README.md

 #### Steps for Index Creation:

-1. Partition the input file into multiple files, each with 50 URLs, and upload them to Cloud Storage.
+1. Divide the input file into multiple files, each containing 50 URLs.
+2. Transfer the partitioned files to Google Cloud Storage.
-2. For each chunk, push the associated entity, site URL, and other information to a Cloud SQL table, mapping each entity to its batch number.
+3. For each segment, input the associated entity, site URL, and other details into a Cloud SQL table, associating each entity with its batch number.
-3. Use the Vertex AI Search API to create a datastore and a search application for each chunk, identifying each datastore by its batch ID.
+4. Utilize the Vertex AI Search API to establish a datastore and a search application for each segment, distinguishing each datastore by its batch ID.

 ### Workflow 2: Query Routing